-We take appropriate steps and adopt appropriate transparency in our approach to ensure that our directors and employees do not, directly or indirectly, offer, promise, give, accept or demand a bribe or other undue advantage to obtain business gain or any other improper advantage.
+We take appropriate steps and adopt transparency measures to ensure that our directors and employees do not, directly or indirectly, offer, promise, give, accept or demand a bribe or other undue advantage to obtain business gain or any other improper advantage.
 We do not offer, nor give in to demands, to make illicit or illegal payments to agents, public officials or employees of business partners or anybody else that we do business with.
 We engage and remunerate agents and other third parties only for their legitimate services.